poolup-devs/poolup_backend/README.md

 **return value**

+Each page returns 5 rides, sorted by the closest, upcoming ride first (oldest->newest).
 200 OK status with an array of rides that the user was the driver will drive in the future (after current date&time)

 ---